Symptoms of COVID-19 vary significantly.

 Heart disorders including arrhythmias Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more , heart muscle disorders, and acute heart injury

-Coagulation disorders Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more including blood clots in small and large blood vessels as well as bleeding
+Coagulation disorders Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more including blood clots in small and large blood vessels as well as bleeding

 A rare complication called multisystem inflammatory syndrome in children (MIS-C) that may be linked to COVID-19 has been reported in children.
 Symptoms of this can be similar to the rare condition Kawasaki disease Kawasaki Disease Kawasaki disease causes inflammation of blood vessels throughout the body.
 The cause of Kawasaki disease is unknown but may be associated with an infection.
 Children typically have fever, rash... read more and include fever, abdominal pain, and rash.
 Vaccination helps protect against developing MIS-C. A similar complication has been reported in young and middle-aged adults (multisystem inflammatory syndrome in adults [MIS-A]).